create3000/x_ite/docs/_posts/components/ParticleSystems/PolylineEmitter.md

 ### MFInt32 [in, out] **coordIndex** -1 <small>[0,∞) or -1</small>

-CoordIndex indices are applied to contained Coordinate values in order to define randomly generated initial geometry of the particles.
+*coordIndex* indices are applied to contained Coordinate values in order to define randomly generated initial geometry of the particles.

 #### Warning